zng-ui/zng/TODO/_current.md

 # Keyboard 2.0

-* Review gestures.
-    - Need to filter more invalid keys.
-    - Need `shortcut!` to fallback to `KeyCode` automatically.

-* Make shortcuts case insensitive.
+* Make shortcut matching case insensitive.
+    - Implement this in `GestureKey`?
 * Test all.
 * Merge.